Mojang/Sift/README.md

 To enable the filter, can use the `-e <filter>` commandline argument, or add "icinga" to the enabled_filters list in config.js

 ### Ansible support
 It is possible to run an ansible playbook on result set of a filtering.
+Sift support the following arguments to run ansible playbooks:

+-  `--ansible <ansible_playbook>`     Run an ansible playbook on target host(s)
+-  `--ansible_extra_args <ansible_extra_args>` Pass extra arguments to ansible-playbook

-If you have the following playbook saved in a file named `uptime-playbook`:
+If you have the following playbook saved in a file named `uptime-playbook.yml`:

 ```yaml
 ---